Posted online in September. “Goals for the next 7 weeks.

 .

 Clive appeared one morning at the launch.
 No stranger to muskies or my boat, it had been a few years since last seeing him.
 On the Lowrance his 54 incher waypoint from his first trip is #420, often when passing it I think of him, how that fish came to be caught and what a can of awesome it opened up for the coming years.
-Basically, he picked an older lure out of my box that I had caught no fish on, had no confidence in, and during that day from our past he no sooner snapped it on, let the line and engaged the reel did it get creamed.
+Basically, he picked an older lure out of my box that I had caught no fish on, had no confidence in, and during that time he no sooner snapped it on, let the line out and engaged the reel, did it get creamed!
 The fish would be Clive’s first over fifty in his twenty years on the hunt.
 So, I started using that lure more often and by season end it had more fifties, and another for Clive too.
 Then, if memory serves it was the following year it picked up back-to-back 55’ers only a week apart.
 One of the top three baits I have and still use to this day, Clive’s #420 lure pick keeps boating bigger than average skis.

 Now Clive’s two previous trips are tough acts to follow.
 I remember we had three over fifty on his first two day run, scoring two for Clive.
 When he returned a year or two later we caught a smaller ski but couldn’t manage a biggun.
 Instead, he got absolutely spoiled on a day trip where we boated 18 sturgeon and just burned ourselves right out reeling in those living dinosaurs.
 With the bar set so high for Clive I admittedly got stressed out for this trip.
 Tired from Dan’s visit and the pressure I felt to help him boat a fish, all those longer days and some solo tours too, it felt like I was peeling myself out of bed in the mornings and running on fumes.
 Clive then shows up, a much fitter man than I and he’s ready to grind long days in tough conditions.
 FFS!!! (and no that’s not short for forward facing sonar) But anyways, despite my bit of wimp reporting now I will tell yas… Clive got one!
 ONE!!!
 Wished it was more but muskies often get the final word.
 Don’t owe Clive shit anyways, and he knows it. 😉 lol.